 - removing or decreasing height and density restrictions,

 - permitting development on smaller lot sizes,

 - eliminating or reducing parking requirements, especially in areas that are walkable or well-served by public transportation (see also the section on Parking in Chapter 13, Livable Communities).

 State and local policymakers should encourage innovation in housing construction.
 This includes increased use of modular construction with appropriate consumer protections and safety standards.

-Policymakers and the private sector should promote building construction and renovation with materials and technologies that decrease energy and water use (see also Disaster Planning and Recovery and Affordability).
+Policymakers and the private sector should promote building construction and renovation with materials and technologies that decrease energy and water use (see also Disasters and Extreme Weather, as well as General Utilities Issues).
 They should target such programs to households with low and moderate incomes.

 Resident ownership of manufactured housing communities

-States should help residents of manufactured home communities purchase their community land.
-They should also help them establish some form of resident-controlled ownership.
-This should include codifying the first right of purchase or providing tax incentives for purchase by residents of parks that are for sale.
+Policymakers should help residents of manufactured home communities purchase their community land.
+They should help them establish resident-controlled ownership.
+This could include codifying the first right of purchase or providing tax incentives for purchase by residents of parks that are for sale.
 Policymakers should also provide financial assistance and other support to residents to relocate their manufactured homes if their manufactured home community closes or is sold to a third party.